This area contains periodic reflections by Douglas Worts on issues related to culture, museums and sustainability.

 Geothermal Retrofit Strategies & Heritage Neighbourhoods: Going Far Beyond Energy Efficiency

-A community-based project geared to both preserve and transform heritage neighbourhoods can have far-reaching impacts, some of which include:
+In the mid 2000s, I became interested in a community-based project geared to both preserve and transform heritage neighbourhoods – transformations that can have far-reaching impacts, some of which include:

 - building cultural cohesion through crafting a joint vision of the future;